-- Holders of a positive study advice for the degree programme in question at the University of Groningen will be admitted to the post-propaedeutic phase of the degree programme. - 2.
+- 1. Holders of a positive study advice for the University of Groningen degree programme Groningen will be admitted to the second and third years of the degree programme. - 2.
 Notwithstanding Article 5.7.1, the requirements that a previous course unit must have been successfully completed may apply to some course units.
-This compulsory order of course units is set out in Ocasys.
+This compulsory order of course units is set out in Ocasys .

-Section 6 Admission to the post-propaedeutic phase of the degree programme
+Section 6 Admission to the second and third years of the degree programme

-Article 6.1 - Criteria for admission to the post-propaedeutic phase
+Article 6.1 - Criteria for admission to the second and third years of the degree programme